 Amazingly, all these situations share a common set of notions and relationships that form a theory called "game theory".
-Areas of study where familiarity with this theory is useful include Economics and Business, Political Science, Sociology, Psychology, Philosophy, Biology, Physics, Engineering, Computer Science and Mathematics - but we can leave the formal naming of academic subjects behind and simply say that it contributes to your overall intelligence about life in general.
+Areas of study where familiarity with this theory is useful include Economics and Business, Political Science, Sociology, Psychology, Philosophy, Biology, Physics, Engineering, Computer Science and Mathematics - but we can leave the naming of formal academic subjects behind and simply say that it contributes to your overall intelligence about life in general.

-The good news is that an introduction to the field can be made accessible to undergraduate students who have an inclination towards analytical/mathematical thinking; the lack of familiarity with advanced mathematical tools does not hinder the understanding of many elements of the theory.
-Those who plan to continue their education in one of the areas mentioned or are simply interested in incorporating such a way of thinking in their overall outlook are encouraged sign up for this class.
+The good news is that a reasonably serious introduction to the field can be given to undergraduate students with some initial exposure to simple set theory and the style of rigorous/mathematical thinking; the lack of familiarity with advanced mathematical tools does not hinder the understanding of the basics of the theory.
+Those who plan to continue their education in one of the areas mentioned or are simply interested in incorporating such a way of thinking in their overall outlook are encouraged to check out this course.